utdiscant/winemaster/replit.md

   - WineMap component renders all parts of MultiPolygon regions separately
   - Bounds calculation includes all polygon parts for proper auto-fitting
   - Centroid calculated from bounds center of all coordinates (reliable for complex geometries)
-  - Map-to-text questions display all parts of MultiPolygon for identification
+  - Map-to-text mode displays all parts of MultiPolygon for identification
-  - Text-to-map feedback shows all parts of correct MultiPolygon answer
+  - Text-to-map mode feedback shows all parts of correct MultiPolygon answer
   - Note: Interior rings (polygon holes) are not currently rendered but are accounted for in bounds/centroid calculations

+**Combined Map Question Type (November 23, 2025):**
+- Consolidated separate 'text-to-map' and 'map-to-text' types into single 'map' type
+- Random display mode selection happens on quiz page load, not in database
+- Eliminates data duplication: single map question can train both click-to-identify and name-the-region skills
+- Schema: `question_type = 'map'` with `region_name`, `region_polygon`, and `acceptedAnswers` fields
+- Backend accepts `displayMode` parameter ('text-to-map' or 'map-to-text') in answer submissions for proper validation
+- Frontend randomly chooses display mode per question using `Math.random()` in useEffect hook
+- All existing map features (MultiPolygon, auto-zoom, centroid markers) work seamlessly in both modes

 **Performance Optimizations (November 22, 2025):**
 - **Answer Submission:** Optimized from 3 sequential DB queries to 1 combined JOIN query